Long Island Harassment Defense Lawyer Protecting the Rights of the Accused

 Don’t let a harassment or aggravated harassment charge haunt you for the rest of your life.
 Let Gianni Karmily aggressively pursue the best possible outcome in your case.

-Discuss Your Case With Our Harassment Attorney in Nassau County
+Discuss Your Case With Our Harassment Defense Attorney in Nassau County

 Have you been charged with harassment or aggravated harassment?
 Turn to Gianni Karmily, a skilled harassment attorney at Law Firm of Gianni Karmily, PLLC.
 Gianni is proud to be the voice of clients who have been accused of harassment.
 Throughout your case, he will stand by your side, protecting your rights and fighting for your freedom.
 To schedule a confidential case evaluation with the Law Firm of Gianni Karmily, PLLC, call our Great Neck office at (516) 630-3405 or our Hempstead office at (516) 614-4228.